-Don’t worry if your dishwasher has stopped draining – luckily for those of us who have a protection plan you should be able to claim on this if your dishwasher isn’t draining.
+Don’t worry if your dishwasher has stopped draining; luckily, for those of us with a kitchen appliance insurance policy, you should be able to claim this if your dishwasher isn’t draining.

-But if you’d like to try to repair it yourself, or if you don’t have dishwasher cover, you might be able to get it working again without draining too much of your time and money.
-Just follow our advice and see if you can get the appliance working perfectly again!
+But if you’d like to try to repair it yourself or if you don’t have dishwasher covers, you might be able to get it working again without draining too much of your time and money.
+Follow our advice and see if you can get the appliance working perfectly again!

-It’s important to disconnect and switch off from the plug if your dishwasher is not draining.
-As in all appliance repairs, the first thing you should do is switch off your dishwasher at the plug socket.
-For additional safety and peace-of-mind, you should also unplug it.
+It’s important to disconnect and switch off the plug if your dishwasher is not draining.
+As in all appliance repairs, you should first switch off your dishwasher at the plug socket.
+For additional safety and peace of mind, you should also unplug it.

-This is not a sure-fire way to avoid electrocution, however; dishwashers can retain a lot of static electricity in their internal components, and this can give you a dangerous and even lethal shock.
+This is not a sure-fire way to avoid electrocution, however; dishwashers can retain a lot of static electricity in their internal components, giving you a dangerous and even lethal shock.

-Not only will rubber gloves further reduce your chances of electrocution, they will also protect you from cuts and abrasions.
-There is a reasonable chance that there is broken glass and other sharp objects in your dishwasher, and the standing water in the appliance could be filled with dangerous bacteria that could cause a nasty infection.
+Not only will rubber gloves further reduce your chances of electrocution, but they will also protect you from cuts and abrasions.
+There is a reasonable chance that your dishwasher has broken glass and other sharp objects.
+The standing water in the appliance could be filled with dangerous bacteria that could cause a nasty infection.

 No doubt you’ll have standing water in the dishwasher.
-Use a plastic bowl, a pint glass, or anything else at hand to get as much of the dirty water out of your dishwasher as possible.
-You might find it is very hard to empty the dishwasher – it’s not completely necessary to do so, but it makes the job a lot easier and a lot less messy.
+Use a plastic bowl, a pint glass, or anything else to get as much dirty water out of your dishwasher as possible.
+You might find it very hard to empty the dishwasher; it’s unnecessary, but it makes the job easier and less messy.
 You could get the last bits of water out with an old towel.

-Remove the filters from the bottom of the dishwasher, perhaps in the interior of the appliance, at the far back.
-You should be able to remove them easily and without forcing them – if you have to force them out, they might break.
-Simply rinse them under the tap to clear any gunk and foodstuffs from them – this dirt could be blocking the mechanisms.
+Remove the filters from the bottom of the dishwasher, perhaps in the appliance’s interior, at the far back.
+You should be able to remove them easily and without forcing them out; if you must force them out, they might break.
+Rinse them under the tap to clear any gunk and foodstuffs from them; this dirt could be blocking the mechanisms.

-Ideally, you should clean your dishwasher filters before your dishwasher stops draining – make this part of your regular cleaning regimen.
+Ideally, it would help if you cleaned your dishwasher filters before your dishwasher stopped draining; make this part of your regular cleaning regimen.

 The drain hose runs under the sink and comes out of the back of the dishwasher.
-This hose can become blocked, too, or can bend, crease and become squashed, preventing water from flowing through it properly.
-Straighten out the hose to ensure that water can pass through it without obstruction.
-If you notice that there is a blockage in the tube, remove it (you may need a spanner or screwdriver), and rinse it through in the sink.
+This hose can also become blocked, bend, crease, and squash, preventing water from flowing properly through it.
+Straighten the hose to ensure water can pass through it without obstruction.
+If you notice a blockage in the tube, remove it (you may need a spanner or screwdriver) and rinse it in the sink.